Glass in the Year of Light

 University of Sunderland

-From stained glass to solar.
-Glass, design and light
+From stained glass to solar; designing public artwork with glass and light

 In addition, Glass Reflections will be hosting the Mellor Memorial Lecture on behalf of

 the Institute of Materials, Minerals and Mining.
 The guest speaker is:

 Glass: Out of History and Art and into Tissue Regeneration.